w3f/Grants-Program/applications/subspace.md

 #### Tagline: Proof-of-Capacity Consensus for Substrate

-We will eventually be implementing [Subspace](https://subspace.network), a new [Proof-of-Capacity (PoC) consensus blockchain](https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view), in Substrate.
-The key objective of this grant is to design and build a production ready substrate chain which employs _Spartan_, a simpler proof-of-space consensus algorithm.
-This will provide a secure and extensible foundation on which the full Subspace protocol, as described in our [technical whitepaper](https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view), may later be built using a larger follow-up general grant.
-After careful analysis, we have determined that implementing the full plan for Subspace, goes well-beyond the scope of an open grant.
+The key objective of this grant is to design and build a production ready substrate chain which employs _Spartan_, a simple proof-of-space consensus algorithm.
+Our long-term goal is to implement [Subspace](https://subspace.network), a new [Proof-of-Capacity (PoC) consensus blockchain](https://drive.google.com/file/d/1v847u_XeVf0SBz7Y7LEMXi72QfqirstL/view), in Substrate through a follow-up general grant.
+After careful analysis, we have determined that implementing the full plan for Subspace goes well-beyond the scope of an open grant.
 However, as any proof-of-replication is based on a proof-of-space, we can begin with the simpler task of implementing the more abstract notion of proof-of-capacity consensus.
 Based on our experience working with Substrate so far, implementing a novel consensus mechanism is non-trivial and requires a deep understanding of the internals of FRAME and Substrate.
 We would therefore like to take the time to do this right.

 #### Relevance to Substrate & Polkadot